Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Ablation Analysis and Mechanistic Insights

 \subsection{Deconstructing Component Synergy}

-We isolate the contributions of the three core architectural components of L2E: (i) \textit{ProxyGrad}, which provides gradient injection; (ii) \textit{SoftGate}, which enables adaptive fusion; and (iii) \textit{Mamba}, which functions as the structured operator.
-We compare the full model, denoted as \textit{Ours}, against variants where we individually remove or replace each component.
+We further isolate the contributions of three core components in L2E: (i) \textit{ProxyGrad}, which injects proxy numerical guidance; (ii) \textit{SoftGate}, which enables adaptive fusion; and (iii) \textit{Mamba}, which parameterizes the structured evolutionary operator.
+We compare the full model (\textit{Ours}) with variants that remove or replace each component to quantify their individual and combined effects. \Tabablationobj